s-evgheni/SeleniumFramework/src/drivers/readme.txt

 MacOS blocks executable binaries downloaded from the internet.
 In order to allow it you might need to CMD+CLICK on the file before runnign this program to add appropriate permissions.

+---- After upgrade to WebDriver you won't need to download drivers manually